 From 2018-2020, I was the Executive Director for the Office of Intercultural Learning and Engagement.
 As a senior level administrator in this cabinet-level role, I helped lead the work of the Department of Intercultural Learning and Development, Department of Intercultural Student Engagement, and Department of Multicultural Access Programs, all housed within the Office of Intercultural Learning and Engagement at IWU.
-As such, I oversee and help facilitate the work of the dedicated staff, student ambassadors, and overall team at IWU in ushering diversity, equity, inclusion, and justice programs on the traditional Marion campus.
-In addition, I am also on concurrent appointment as an Associate Professor of Political Science in the Political Science Program at Indiana Wesleyan University.
+As such, I helped oversee and facilitate the work of the dedicated staff, student ambassadors, and overall team at IWU in ushering diversity, equity, inclusion, and justice programs on the traditional Marion campus.